Bikki2715/rural_dashboard_prototype/README.md

 ## 🚀 How to Use
 1. Open `index.html` in any modern browser (Chrome, Edge, Firefox).
 2. Or view it live via **GitHub Pages**:

+## 📌 Notes
+- Data used here is **dummy data**, only for demonstration.
+- Can be extended with real datasets for deeper insights.